Come wonder again at the Nature Museum!

 To help keep everyone safe, we have designated two eating spaces for our guests’ convenience.
 Nature’s Lunchbox, located on Level 1, is our designated indoor eating space.
 The Ravine, located outside the lobby doors on Level 1, is our designated outdoor eating space.

-The Nature Museum Café and Store are also temporarily closed, so guests are encouraged to bring their own food for snack time.
+The Museum Store has reopened with limited snack options available for purchase, so guests are encouraged to bring their own food for snack time.
 We have installed water bottle refill stations, and guests are welcome to bring their own water bottles to refill.
-They may also purchase bottled water at the Nature Museum front desk.
+Guests can also purchase bottled water, juices, and other drinks in the Museum store.

 Will my favorite daily programs be different?

 For everyone’s safety, some previously very hands-on programs will be adjusted.
 While guests may not be able to touch our animals for the time being, they will still be able to see them up close, ask questions, watch live feedings, and more.
-Our Story Time program is currently paused to allow for additional Critter Connections, Animal Feedings, and First Flight Butterfly Releases with reduced capacity to ensure everyone’s comfort and safety.
+Our Story Times, Critter Connections, Animal Feedings, and First Flight Butterfly Releases are running on a daily schedule with reduced capacity to ensure everyone’s comfort and safety.

 Are staff members screened before work?